What Kind of Infection is it?

 PCR Testing

-PCR (polymerase chain reaction) testing is the newest diagnostic technique and can be performed on either tissue or hair samples.
+Recently, labs have started offering PCR (polymerase chain reaction) testing (DNA amplification) and pair this with a culture.
+PCR tests can be performed on either tissue or hair samples and is sensitive in its ability to detect spores.
 This type of testing detects DNA from any fungi that can cause ringworm in pets.
-The test is relatively fast and is sensitive in its ability to detect spores.
 Problems with the test are that it will detect spores that are there incidentally so that the patient may have a skin disease other than ringworm but still test PCR positive if spores are innocuously present.
-The test will also pick up dead fungi in a successfully treated patient, falsely indicating that the infection is continuing when it isn’t.
-This means that PCR testing is good for making the initial diagnosis but not helpful in determining the endpoint of treatment.

 Currently, two medications are primarily recommended to treat ringworm: Itraconazole and terbinafine.
 Griseofulvin is also available and has been the traditional anti-ringworm oral medication for decades.
 It is still as effective as the other medications but the newer products appear to be safer and griseofulvin is rapidly becoming a historical note only.